sibalzer/impfbot/README.en.md

 > What the impfbot doesn't do: Book the appointment for you and/or enter your data automatically.

+### ⚠️ Disclaimer

+Using this bot does __not__ guarantee to get you a vaccination appointment.
+Please also use the waiting list of your local vaccination centre and your family physician!

 ## ⚙️ Setup

 ### Requirements